Back in the 1950s, Danny Kaye’s The Court Jester was the most expensive comedy ever made – here’s the story behind a swashbuckling spoof.

 Happily, its critical stock has risen too, with the United States Film Registry selecting it for preservation as a “culturally, historically, or aesthetically significant” work in 2004.

 It’s slightly pat nowadays to observe that the more expensive a film is, the funnier it isn’t.
-That may be true of the current most expensive film ever made, the deeply unfunny swashbuckling sequel, Pirates Of The Caribbean: On Stranger Tides, ($410m, if you don’t count UK tax credits, and it’s still the most expensive even if you do) but happily, that’s not the case here.
+That may be true of the most expensive film ever made at the time of writing – the deeply unfunny swashbuckling sequel, Pirates Of The Caribbean: On Stranger Tides, ($410m if you don’t count UK tax credits, and it’s still the most expensive even if you do) – but happily, that’s not the case here.

 While we’re on the subject of that particular franchise, this is the furthest thing from a star vehicle run amok.
 Kaye is spectacular here, but the supporting cast has to match him in order for the towering farce to hold up.
 Whether it’s the funny, self-possessed female characters played by Johns and Lansbury, or Rathbone’s hissably competent villain, the terrific ensemble rolls deep.